performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Naming and Identifying Performance Metrics
 ------------------------------------------

-performance metrics metrics metrics API PMAPI identifying metricsAcross all of the supported performance metric domains, there are a large number of performance metrics.
+Across all of the supported performance metric domains, there are a large number of performance metrics.
 Each metric has its own description, format, and semantics.
 PCP presents a uniform interface to these metrics above the PMAPI, independent of the source of the underlying metric